-Inflation is a metric that shows when prices increase more than value.
-For example, when the price of a gallon of milk goes from $3.50 to $4.00, that reflects inflation in milk prices.
-High inflation rates can be disastrous, but inflation rates in the low single digits have generally been part of robust economic growth.
-The problem, then, is to make sure inflation never gets too high.
+Inflation is a metric that shows when the prices of most products increase more than their value.
+The relationship between inflation and economic growth is somewhat complicated.
+Deflation is normally the result of a severe recession.
+Extremely high inflation rates can be disastrous because a persistently high rate of inflation will wipe out people's savings.
+Inflation rates in the low single digits are most often associated with economic growth.
+The problem, then, is to make sure the rate of inflation never gets too high.

 The US has never suffered catastrophic inflation like Europe did before World War II, but there have been three periods since 1913 when inflation rates were a significant economic concern: 1915-1920 where prices roughly doubled in five years, 1945-1947 (34% increase in three years) and 1972-1982 (131% increase in ten years).
-The next graph shows the presidential terms that cover the last two periods of significant inflation.
+The next two graphs show the presidential terms that cover the last two periods of significant inflation.

 Source: Bureau of Labor Statistics www.bls.gov inflation calculator

-From this graph, what stands out most is that Carter had a very bad time with inflation.
+From the above graphs, what stands out most is that Carter had a very bad time with inflation.
 Apart from Carter, only Truman’s first term and the Nixon/Ford era came even close.
 No other president, Democratic or Republican had any significant trouble with inflation.
-(It was brought under control early in Reagan's first tearm).
+Inflation was brought under control early in Reagan's first term and hasn't been an issue since.

 Inflation was one of the most significant problems during the administration of Jimmy Carter, who appointed two Federal Reserve chairmen: George Miller and, less than two years later, Paul Volker.
 Miller is often blamed for shortsighted credit policies that aggravated inflation rather than controlling it, but Carter successfully moved him out of the Federal Reserve and appointed Paul Volker.
 Notably, Volker is generally given credit for bringing inflation under control, but most of his term occurred under Ronald Reagan.